 Do the analytics in your application make you stand out from the crowd?
 If all you’re offering is dashboards and reporting, then probably not.

-The past five or so years have seen some big milestones in embedded BI.
+The past five or so years have seen some big milestones in embedded analytics.
 Where users used to be thrilled to get basic dashboards and reports in their applications, over time, much more modern capabilities have emerged.
 That means those basic requirements are no longer enough to differentiate your application.

 At Logi, we believe users will continue demanding deeper, more sophisticated analytics capabilities.
 That’s why we developed the Analytics Maturity Model to represent the various analytics implementations we’ve observed in thousands of customer applications.

 A Range of Capabilities: From Basic Dashboards to Sophisticated Analytics

 Five years ago, companies began with a simple standalone analytics instance (Level 0 on the Analytics Maturity Model here).
 But the relationship between applications and analytics has gradually tightened by adding single sign-on security, co-presentation of content, and eventually workflow integration.
 Over time, the baseline requirements have shifted to—at a minimum—offering analytics in context of other applications.

 Lately, the ceiling is rising even higher as companies are empowering end users with self-service data exploration capabilities inside primary applications.